Reducing CO2 emissions in response to climate change,

 CO2 emissions by trains are only 1/5 that of private cars.* We are making efforts to reduce CO2 emissions by promoting the use of public transport with Park & Ride initiatives.

-*Source: The Ministry of Land, Infrastructure, Transport and Tourism website (carbon emissions in the transportation division)
+*Source: The Ministry of Land, Infrastructure, Transport and Tourism website (Carbon emissions in the transport sector 2022)

 Registered as a ZEH developer